HomeLatest NewsCyber SecurityAI firms risk data exposure through leaked credentials on GitHub, says Keeper Security CISO

 Preferred Source of Google

-Leading artificial intelligence companies have been found leaking sensitive credentials on GitHub, underscoring the growing risk of unmanaged machine identities as AI and automation expand, according to Shane Barney, Chief Information Security Officer at Keeper Security.
+Leading companies have been found leaking sensitive credentials on GitHub, underscoring the growing risk of unmanaged machine identities as AI and automation expand, according to Shane Barney, Chief Information Security Officer at Keeper Security.

 Advertisement